AnushanV/nearest-properties/README.md

 # nearest-properties
- Reads csv file and adds three nearest properties within 1km
+ Reads csv file and adds three nearest properties within 1km.
+The results can be found in ```Dallas_house_results.csv``` in the root directory.

 # How to run